emacsmirror/better-defaults/README.md

 * `frame-inhibit-implied-resize` defaults to nil; prevents changing font, etc triggering a resize of the entire frame in non-tiling setups.

+* Completion for file names, buffers, and more is set to be case-insensitive.

 ## Copyright

-Copyright © 2013-2022 Phil Hagelberg and contributors
+Copyright © 2013-2024 Phil Hagelberg and contributors

 Licensed under the same license as Emacs (GPL v3 or later).